coveo/push-api-client.py/README.rst

 The exponential backoff parameters are as follows:

-* `retryAfter` - The amount of time, in seconds, to wait between throttled request attempts.
+* `retry_after` - The amount of time, in seconds, to wait between throttled request attempts.

   Optional, will default to 5.

-* `maxRetries` - The maximum number of times to retry throttled requests.
+* `max_retries` - The maximum number of times to retry throttled requests.

   Optional, will default to 10.

-* `timeMultiple` - The multiple by which to increase the wait time between each throttled request attempt.
+* `time_multiple` - The multiple by which to increase the wait time between each throttled request attempt.

   Optional, will default to 2.